 - Other Common Names: Dwarf juniper, prostrate juniper, mountain common juniper, old field common juniper, ground juniper, creeping juniper, carpet juniper

-- Native to: North America, Europe, northern Asia, Japan
+- Native Area: North America, Europe, northern Asia, Japan

-- Height: The shrub usually matures to around...
-15' tall; it can sometimes reach 30' tall.
+- Height: The shrub usually matures to around 15 feet tall; it can sometimes reach 30 feet tall

 - Other Common Names: Creeping cedar, trailing juniper, creeping Savin juniper

-- Native to: Northern United States, Canada, and Alaska
+- Native Area: Northern United States, Canada, and Alaska

 Drooping juniper gets its name because of the way that the branchlets droop down.
 The reddish-brown or grey bark shreds off in strips.

-- Scientific Name: Juniperus flaccida.
-Juniperus gigantea, Juniperus gracilis and Sabina flaccida are also sometimes seen.
+- Botanical Name: Juniperus flaccida or Juniperus gigantea, Juniperus gracilis, and Sabina flaccida

 - Other Common Names: Mexican drooping juniper, weeping juniper, weeping cedar, drooping cedar, tascate

 As mentioned above, this is the main host for cedar-apple rust disease.
 This juniper species is especially fragrant, and this quality is sometimes used to repel insects.
-Some also use this as a Christmas tree.
+This tree is also used as a Christmas tree.

-- Scientific Name: Juniperus virginiana.
-Another name is Sabina virginiana.
+- Botanical Name: Juniperus virginiana or Sabina virginiana.

 - Other Common Names: Red cedar, red cedar juniper, red juniper, savin, Virginia juniper

-- Native to: Eastern Canada, midwestern, southern and eastern United States, Oregon
+- Native Area: Eastern Canada, midwestern, southern and eastern United States, Oregon

 The Greek juniper is often found growing alongside the stinking juniper (Juniperus foetidissima).
 These hardy trees can even grow on the sides of rocky cliffs.